Find out which employees you can put on furlough and claim for through the Coronavirus Job Retention Scheme.

 Claim for your employees’ wages online – the service should be simple to use and any support you need available on GOV.UK.

-The Coronavirus Job Retention Scheme has been extended until 31 March 2021.
+The Coronavirus Job Retention Scheme has been extended until 30 April 2021.
 You can claim 80% of an employee’s usual salary for hours not worked, up to a maximum of £2,500 per month.
 For periods from 1 November onwards, you can claim for employees who were employed on 30 October 2020, as long as you have made a PAYE Real Time Information (RTI) submission to HMRC between 20 March 2020 and 30 October 2020, notifying a payment of earnings for that employee.
-The government will review the scheme in January 2021.

 All employers with a UK, Isle of Man or Channel Island bank account and a UK PAYE scheme can claim the grant.
 You do not need to have previously claimed for an employee before the 30 October 2020 to claim for periods from 1 November 2020.